TareqK/tareqk.github.io/portfolio.md

 to them.
 I would eventually revist this project at a later stage, and refactor it for code quality and add testing and coverage as part of a Masters Project.
 The library is pushed on maven central and is useable by all.
 The Project Can Be Found [Here](https://github.com/TareqK/Jesse)

+## CRUDLets

+Technologies : Java(Servlet,JDBC)

+Synopsis : A Conventions-based REST api framework and ORM

+CRUDLets was my first foray into open-soruce work.
+I was working on a dispatch system for ambulances which I would later transfer to the openmymed organization to continue work on at a later time.
+For my own learning experience, and to get as much knowledge as possible, I decided to explore more deeply the cocnepts behind REST api frameworks and ORMs, and how they are build and behave.

+To do that, I worked with the 2 lowest level APIs I could still deal with at the time : JDBC, and the ServletApi.
+What I ended up doing was creating a very strict conventions-only REST api framework and ORM with a rudimentary query language and role concept. the REST api framework  only allowed CRUD operations, and the name itself, was a combination of "CRUD" and "Servlet"(the name RESTLets, was unfortunately taken).

+I Learned much from that project.
+The skills I got from it, from using IO Streams, Serialization/Deserialization, Writing DSLs and Fluent APIs, and Java Reflections, were a keystone in my career, and would come up again several times druing it, especially when it came to debugging problems in other frameworks such as Hibernate or Jersey due to how similar the working concepts behind them were to my own work.
+It was a great learning experience, and I did manage to ship a project based on it.
+The Project can be found [Here](https://github.com/TareqK/CRUDlets)

 ## Qahwagi